COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 MYTH: Depression and self-destructive behavior are rare in young people.

 FACT: Both forms of behavior are common in adolescents.
 Depression may manifest itself in ways which are different from its manifestation in adults but it is prevalent in children and adolescents.
 Self-destructive behavior is most likely to be shown for the first time in adolescence and its incidence is on the rise.

-FACT: While depression is a contributory factor in most suicides, it need not be present for suicide to be attempted or completed .
+FACT: While depression is a contributory factor in most suicides, it need not be present for a person to attempt or die by suicide.

 FACT: The opposite may be true.
-In the three months following an attempt, a young person is at most risk of completing suicide.
-The apparent lifting of the problems could mean the person has made a firm decision to commit suicide and feels better because of this decision.
+In the three months following an attempt, a young person is at most risk of dying by suicide.
+The apparent lifting of the problems could mean the person has made a firm decision to die by suicide and feels better because of this decision.

-MYTH: Once a young person is suicidal, they will be suicidal forever.
+MYTH: Once a young person thinks about suicide, they will forever think about suicide.

 FACT: Most young people who are considering suicide will only be that way for a limited period of their lives.
 Given proper assistance and support, they will probably recover and continue to lead meaningful and happy lives unhindered by suicidal concerns.

 MYTH: Young persons thinking about suicide cannot help themselves.

 FACT: While contemplating suicide, young people may have a distorted perception of their actual life situation and what solutions are appropriate for them to take.
 However, with support and constructive assistance from caring and informed people around them, young people can gain full self-direction and self-management in their lives.

 MYTH: The only effective intervention for suicide comes from professional psychotherapists with extensive experience in the area.